 2. Importance of pastoralists for wellbeing of people and environment

 There is no reliable information about numbers of pastoralists.
 Current overall estimates range between 200 and 500 million pastoralists that live in about 75% of the countries in the world, by far the majority in sub-Saharan Africa, West Asia and North Africa, Central and South Asia and Central and South America, but there are also pastoralists in North America, Australia, Europe and the Circumpolar Arctic (Johnsen et al 2019).
 These numbers include nomads, transhumant herders, family-based ranchers and agropastoralists.

+Traditional Ecological knowledge built up and accumulated over time gives pastoralists the ability to accurately translate what is happening and a sense of how their ecology and weather patterns are changing thereby enabling them to situate this knowledge in action

 Pastoralists produce food and other products on areas of land where other ways of producing food – whether from trees, crops or animals – make little economic or ecological sense and would not be as productive with the same low level of external inputs.
 The grazing animals convert vegetation that cannot be eaten directly by humans into high-value foods: meat and various dairy products.
 Livestock that graze non-arable rangelands do not compete with humans for food.
 Moreover, pastoralists’ livestock receive relatively little or no supplementary feeding with grains that could be used as food for humans.

 The food produced from animals provides important energy, proteins and micronutrients for human diets (Neumann et al 2002, FAO 2013).
 Animal protein is rich in amino acids and particularly important for the nutrition of women and children.
 The calcium content and vitamins in milk play a determining role in bone growth and the health of children.
+Reducing reliance on veterinary products and antibiotics pastoralism also provides healthier and higher quality food.
 These valuable foods are consumed not only by the pastoralist families but also by other families, including those of crop farmers, in the villages and towns in the drylands as well as people in major cities in the country that can be reached by road from the grazing areas.
 In many dryland countries, the products from pastoral herds are a major source of the nation’s food.
 Moreover, the local pastoral products are available at much lower prices than those of products imported into these areas and can thus be afforded by poorer families.

 In addition to food, pastoralists produce leather, fibre, manure, and livestock sold for animal traction (ploughing, carts) and riding.
 Some pastoral products such as live animals, milk products and meat are also shipped or trekked to other countries and are thus a source of foreign exchange.
 All of these products support the domestic economies of the countries in which pastoralism is practised – as said, 75% of the countries in the world.